 Are you crabby and short-tempered in the mornings?
-Researchers at Tel Aviv University (TAU) found that skimping on slumber has a direct impact on part of the brain that affects your emotions — and that means too little sleep could trigger an increase in anxiety, make it harder to concentrate and put you in a grumpy mood, too.
+Why do we need sleep, anyway?
+Researchers at Tel Aviv University (TAU) found that skimping on slumber has a direct impact on part of the brain that affects your emotions — and that means too little sleep could trigger an increase in anxiety, make it harder to concentrate, and put you in a grumpy mood, too.

 Millions of Americans don’t get enough sleep, and the Centers for Disease Control and Prevention (CDC) calls too little sleep a major public health problem.
 But here’s the good news: If you are sleeping six hours or fewer, there may be a quick fix for feeling grouchy and unfocused.
 Simply getting more sleep for even one night can change how your brain responds to information and result in a more focused and less cranky outlook, according to the TAU study.

 The researchers put 18 volunteers through tests performed after the research subjects were kept awake all night and repeated after the study participants had a good night’s sleep.
 The volunteers were shown images tied to emotional responses most people consider positive (a pet cat), negative (a mutilated body), and neutral (a spoon) and were asked to press a button at certain moments.
 The research team noted which images distracted the volunteers from accurately and quickly performing the designated task.

 In order to document whether brain activity was altered during the tests when the participants were sleep deprived, the study participants were monitored with functional magnetic resonance imaging, which detects changes in blood oxygenation and flow in specific areas of the brain, and electroencephalography, which records the brain’s electrical activity.

 The results showed that when the study participants were well rested, they were distracted during the tests only by emotional images.
 But when they were sleep-deprived, every image — whether positive, negative, or neutral — distracted them.

 What are the effects on the brain and body from lack of sleep?